dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 ## OpenPipeline

 In this section of the lab we will use OpenPipeline to replace the  `orderId`, `revenue`, `country` fields values when they are null.
-We will use the `ResBdy` field to extract the correct values needed for the `Place Order` Business Event.
+Using OpenPipeline, the `ResBdy` field will be used to extract the correct values needed for the `Place Order` Business Event.

 ## Business Events - OpenPipeline - Place Order

 1. Launch the OpenPipeline app

-2. Select `Business events` in the OpenPipline tree
+2. Select `Business events` in the OpenPipeline tree

 3. Select `Pipelines` tab